 These loans are now in jeopardy due to sharp drops in the U.S. stock market.
-Just as sharp drops in the housing market led to mass foreclosures in 2008 the sharp drops in the securities market is leading to liquidations of the saving of many of these borrowers of brokerage loans.
+Just as sharp drops in the housing market led to mass foreclosures in 2008 the sharp drops in the securities market are leading to liquidations of the saving of many of these borrowers of brokerage loans.

 Borrowers, however, have rights and many of these loans have been made improperly.
-Brokers have duties to only recommend strategies that are consistent with an investors financial sophistication and tolerance for risk.
+Brokers have duties to only recommend strategies that are consistent with an investor’s financial sophistication and tolerance for risk.
 Risking the life savings for a loan is a highly aggressive strategy and suitable for only the most sophisticated investors.
 Investors who were looking for moderate or safe strategies should not have been recommended such loans.

 The brokerage lenders also have duties of good faith and fair dealings.
 Other safeguards exist under federal and FINRA, the Financial Industry Regulatory Authority, margin loan requirements.